Welcome

 Please make sure that you present all the documents applicable as per the checklist when taking your appointment at VFS Global/ the competent German Mission.
 Failure to do so may result in our inability to process your application and you having to book a new appointment.

-Valid passport (issued within the last 10 years and valid for at least another year as of date of visa application; passports with observations regarding name, date of birth, place of birth and sex cannot be accepted); passport must have at least two empty pages
+• Valid passport, issued within the last 10 years and valid for at least another year as of date of visa application; passports with observations regarding name, date of birth, place of birth and sex cannot be accepted; passport must have at least two empty pages

-- Additional questionnaire duly filled & signed
+• Additional questionnaire - duly completed & signed

-- Copy of the first and last page and all pages containing entry stamps/visas of your passport (A4 size copy)
+• Copy of the first and last page and all pages containing entry stamps/visas of your passport (A4 size copy)

-- Copy of the first and last page/ data pages and all pages containing entry stamps/visas of your spouse’s passport (A4 size copy)
+• Copy of the first and last page/ data pages and all pages containing entry stamps/visas of your spouse’s passport (A4 size copy)

-- Proof of marriage: a) if the marriage was performed according to the Hindu Marriage Act:
+a) if the marriage was performed according to the Hindu Marriage Act:

 - Marriage registration certificate